AliNisarAhmed/my-notes/AWS/Dev-Assoc/8-DynamoDB.md

 DynamoDB uses a LWW (Last Write Wins) reconciliation strategy to resolve conflicts between concurrent updates

-**Note**: Failover to other tables is not done automatically.
+**Note**: Failover to other regions is not done automatically.
 You need to implement this in your application.

 Use Cases:
 - Protection from regional failures
 - Provides low-latency to applications with globally dispersed users

+## Quiz

+Q: You are designing the DynamoDB table that will be used by your Node.js application.
+It will have to handle 10 writes per second and then 20 eventually consistent reads per second where all the items have a size of 2 KB for both operations.

+Which of the following are the most optimal WCU and RCU that you should provision to the table?

+Answer: 10 RCU and 20 WCU